pedrior/pedrior/README.md

 I am a developer and undergraduate computer science student at UFPB - Paraíba, Brazil with interests in backend API development, software architectures, design patterns, good programming practices and software testing.

-- 💬 Ask me about .NET, backend API development, clean architecture, design patterns, unit test, integration tests...
+- 💬 Ask me about .NET, backend development, clean architecture, design patterns...
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pedrojdev/) or pedrojdev@gmail.com
 - ⚡ Fun fact: I started programming when I was 13 years old (in 2013).
-I like progressive rock and I have 3 cats that I love.

 ## :hammer_and_wrench: Technical skills and tools